ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_core.md

 This has all the same issues as `errno`: needs to be cleared to detect errors, can only store one error (per thread), etc.

+### Redesign API

+Redesign the API, so that every API function only has maximal one error case next to memory errors.

+- `nameNew(name) -> name_object` only has the error case of invalid name
+- `keyNew(name_object)` won't have error cases anymore
+- `keySetName(name_object)` only has the error case of read-only names

+### Require users to check preconditions

+If users are interested in the specific errors, they need to split checks, e.g.:

+- before calling `keySetName`, they call `elektraCheckName(name)` or `keyIsLocked`

+This is not so intuitive and is against our principle to make it hard to use the API wrong.

 ### Pragmatic solution

 The pragmatic solution here is to simply assume "everything will be fine".